jo15122002/flair/readme.md

 ## Contact

-For questions or support, please open an issue in this repository or contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, please open an issue in this repository.

 ---